Clayface

-Clayface is an alias used by several supervillains appearing in American comic books published by DC Comics.
+Clayface is an alias used by several characters appearing in American comic books published by DC Comics.
 Most incarnations of the character possess clay-like bodies and shapeshifting abilities, and all of them are adversaries of the superhero Batman.
 In 2009, Clayface was ranked as IGN's 73rd-greatest comic book villain of all time.

-A prominent enemy of Batman, Clayface has appeared in various forms of non-comics media, and has been voiced by Ron Perlman, Steve Harris, and Alan Tudyk among others, with a version of the character appearing on the television series Gotham, portrayed by Brian McManamon.
+Both a prominent enemy and ally of Batman, Clayface has appeared in various forms of non-comics media; he has been voiced by Ron Perlman in the DC Animated Universe (DCAU) and Alan Tudyk in both Harley Quinn and the DC Universe (DCU) animated series Creature Commandos, among others, with live-action versions of the character appearing on the television series Gotham, portrayed by Brian McManamon, and Pennyworth, portrayed by Lorraine Burroughs.

+The character will headline a self-titled film (2026) written by Mike Flanagan and will be portrayed by Tom Rhys Harries, also set in the DCU.

 Publication history

 Created by Bill Finger and Bob Kane, the original Clayface, Basil Karlo, appeared in Detective Comics #40 (June 1940) as a B-list actor who began a life of crime using the identity of a villain that he had portrayed in a horror film.
+Kane stated that the character was partially inspired by the 1925 Lon Chaney version of Erik from The Phantom of the Opera and that his name was derived from Boris Karloff and Basil Rathbone.
 The character only appeared twice in the Golden Age, but was the inspiration for the shape-shifting Silver Age version.

-In the late 1950s, Batman began facing a series of science fiction-inspired foes, including Matt Hagen, a treasure hunter given vast shapeshifting powers and resiliency by exposure to a pool of radioactive protoplasm, who became the second Clayface.
+In the late 1950s, Batman began facing a series of science fiction-inspired foes, including Matthew Hagen, a treasure hunter who was given vast shapeshifting powers and resiliency by exposure to a pool of radioactive protoplasm and became the second Clayface.
 He retained the title for the next several decades of comic book history.

 In the late 1970s, Preston Payne became the third Clayface.
-A scientist suffering from hyperpituitarism, Preston Payne used the second Clayface's blood to create a cure for his condition, but instead became a clay-like creature that needed to pass his new condition on to others to survive.
+A scientist suffering from hyperpituitarism, Preston Payne used the second Clayface's blood to create a cure for his condition.
+While the shapeshifting was brief tenure, he then became a clay-like creature that needed to pass his new condition on to others to survive with his melting touch.

 Sondra Fuller of Strike Force Kobra used the terrorist group's technology to become the fourth Clayface, also known as Lady Clay.
 She formed the Mud Pack with the original and third Clayfaces.
 During this era, the original Clayface used the DNA of Payne and Fuller to become the Ultimate Clayface (as he now called himself).

 Sometime after the Mud Pack event, Payne and Fuller had a son named Cassius "Clay" Payne, who, as the fifth Clayface, also had metahuman shapeshifting powers.

-In a 1998 storyline, Dr. Peter Malloy later used a sample of Cassius Payne's skin to become a Claything when he was introduced in Batman #550 (January 1998).
+In a 1998 storyline, Dr. Peter Malley later uses a sample of Cassius Payne's skin to become Clay-Thing.

-In 2002, the Todd Russell version of Clayface was introduced in Catwoman vol. 3, #4 (May 2002), and in 2005, the Johnny Williams version of Clayface was introduced in Batman: Gotham Knights #60 (February 2005).
+The Todd Russell version of Clayface was introduced in Catwoman (vol. 3) #4 (May 2002), and the Johnny Williams version of Clayface was introduced in Batman: Gotham Knights #60 (February 2005).